 About the Festival

-As the festival continues on its journey – now for 31 years – we welcome people from across the United States and from around the world.
-The beauty of the flowers truly transcends differences, bringing cultures, ages and diverse lifestyles together to marvel at nature's creation.
-In 2013 we were proud to greet visitors from all 50 states and from 82 foreign countries.
+As the festival continues on its journey – now for 34 years – we welcome people from across the United States and from around the world.
+In 2016 we were proud to greet visitors from all 50 states and from 93 foreign countries.

-We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival)and add your own favorite photos there.
-We hope to publish an electronic newsletter -- sign up under the Newsletter/Brochure tab to get a newsletter when it is published.
+We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival) and add your own favorite photos there.
 We continue to refine our brochure to give our fans the printed information they need to fully enjoy their trip to Skagit Valley.
+If you want a printed version rather than an electronic copy, click on the brochure tab and enter the appropriate information.

 Thank you for visiting.
 We hope you enjoy your stay.

-The Skagit Valley Tulip Festival has a year-round staff who work to make sure the festival is a success each year.
-The festival office is in downtown Mount Vernon, WA at 311 W Kincaid Street.
+The Skagit Valley Tulip Festival has a year-round staff who work our of our headquarters at 311 W Kincaid Street, Mount Vernon, WA.
 It is open all 30 days of April from 9 am to 5 pm.
-The rest of the year (May thru March) we work to have the office staffed Monday thru Friday, 10 am to 4 pm, except for Federal holidays; you will often find us here at other hours as well.
+The rest of the year (May thru March) the office is staffed Monday thru Friday, 10 am to 4 pm, except for Federal holidays.
 Besides obtaining information you can purchase Official Merchandise items at the office, including t-shirts, mugs, magnets, posters and coasters. [more]

 Board of Directors

-An all volunteer Board of Directors governs the nonprofit corporation that makes the Tulip Festival become a reality each spring.
+An all volunteer Board of Directors governs the nonprofit corporation that is the Tulip Festival.
 The Executive Board is made up of a president, vice-president, treasurer, secretary and immediate past president.
-There are nine board members serving rotating three-year terms.
-In addition the board has created two permanent positions for the valley's tulip growers and three advisory positions to help with official merchandise, legal matters and insurance concerns. [more]
+Board members serve rotating three-year terms.
+In addition the board has created two permanent positions for the valley's tulip growers and three advisory positions to help with official merchandise, legal matters, volunteers, and insurance concerns. [more]

 Businesses and groups large and small support the festival through sponsorships ranging from $275 to $5500.
 These sponsorship dollars are vital to the successful operation of the festival.
-Please take the time to look over these businesses and drop by for a visit when you come here to the festival. [more]
+Please take the time to look over these businesses and drop by for a visit when you come here to the festival.
+If you are interested in sponsoring the festival, please give Sponsorship Coordinator David Johnson a call at 360-428-5959. [more]

 Each year tulip fans are treated to a new Skagit Valley Tulip Festival poster -- always different from the last -- with a fresh rendition of what the tulips are all about.
-Some are pastoral scenes, others feature cats and birds, and some have featured children along with the flowers.
 No matter what, the poster art says "Skagit Valley." [more]

 Showcasing the grace and beauty of the tulip -- the star of the Skagit Valley Tulip Festival -- is a challenge that artists, graphic designers and webmasters find daunting each year.
 Yet they accomplish their goal, creating products for our hundreds of thousands of tulip fans to use. [more]